jenssegers/lean/README.md

 ## Usage

-There are 2 ways you can start using Lean.
-The easiest way is to use the included `App` which extends the original Slim 3 `App` and injects the custom container:
+The easiest way to start using Lean is simply creating a `Jenssegers\Lean\App` instance:

 ``` php
 require 'vendor/autoload.php';